Bowden, Scottish Borders: Community Facilities

 Bowden has a refurbished village hall in the centre of the village.

 Bowden Village Hall was built and opened in 1897.
 The money for erecting the building was all given locally.
 Many gave services in assisting with the building, including the local farmers who gave their services free for executing the haulage work.

 The building was designed by Mr Wallace who was the son of a well-known village family.
-His father having a thriving joiners' business in the Village in the 19th Century.
-Mr Wallace gave the design and plans as his contribution to the erection of the Hall.
+His father having a thriving joiners' business in the village in the 19th century.
+Mr Wallace gave the design and plans as his contribution to the erection of the hall.

 The hall was completely refurbished in 2003 thanks to a grant from the National Lottery.
 This enabled the main hall to be extended by removing the stage and a stepped gallery to be converted into the existing Scott Room.
 Other improvements were provision of disabled access, a new kitchen and upgraded toilets.

-A stone inserted into the front wall of the Village Hall commemorates the generous legacy from one of the Village benefactors, Mr William Dick.
-He was educated in the Village, and then left and spent his life on the Railways.
+A stone inserted into the front wall of the village hall commemorates the legacy from one of the village benefactors, Mr William Dick.
+He was educated in the village, and then left and spent his life on the railway system.
 On his retiral he came back to his native Village and resided here until his death in 1925.
-He left the residue of his estate for the light and improvement of the Village.
-Electric lights were switched on in 1930 to light up the Village.
-Further monies were used to fund extra cloakrooms and to install a hot water system in the Village Hall.
+He left the residue of his estate for the light and improvement of the village.
+Electric lights were switched on in 1930 to light up the village.
+Further monies were used to fund extra cloakrooms and to install a hot water system in the village Hall.

-The Hall is well used for fund raising events with a Christmas Fayre and regular coffee mornings during the year.
-Many organisations use the Hall for public meetings, and it is a considerable asset to the village.